Sipadan permits

 Getting a Sipadan permit

-Chances of obtaining a permit for diving or snorkelling in Sipadan may significantly be increased by:
+There are 5 ways to significantly increase your chances of obtaining a permit for diving or snorkelling in Sipadan:

 1. Booking a longer stay